 These types of compensation may be available if you suffered injuries because of the negligence of another.

 Why Do I Need a Neck Injury Attorney?

 A California neck accident attorney will know your legal rights and how to best fight for damages.
 They will also know all the facts and documentation you need to need to gather.

-Insurance companies are famous for being difficult, frequently delaying or refusing to pay injury claims when there are no visible evidence of damage.
+Insurance companies are famous for being difficult, frequently delaying or refusing to pay injury claims when there is no visible evidence of damage.

 Put simply, you need an injury lawyer with experience negotiating with insurance companies.

-Further, you will need qualified medical professionals who can determine the full extent of your neck injures in order for our legal team to present a claim for compensation.
+Further, you will need qualified medical professionals who can determine the full extent of your neck injures for our legal team to present a compensation claim.